gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 (4500, 4800, 4700, 5200, 5000, 5100, 5300, 4900, 4700, 5200, 5600, 5800)
 ```

 The tuple `monthly_sales` remains unchanged.
-That’s the power—and safety—of slicing.
+That’s the power and safety of slicing.

 ---